MaCFP/macfp-db/Fire_Growth/UMD_SBI/Computational_Results/2023/DBI/README.md

 ### Models (include parameters)

-Turbulence model (include Sc_t and Pr_t): Deardorff turbulence model with FDS defaults of 0.5 for both Schmidt and Prandtl numbers.
+Turbulence model: Default Deardorff turbulence model with FDS defaults of 0.5 for both Schmidt and Prandtl numbers.

 Combustion model: 1-step mixing-controlled reactions of propane (burner) and MMA (pyrolyzate)